-Yeast begins to die at 120 degrees F. So, it is important to let your yeast dough rise in a spot where the temperature is regulated.
+Yeast begins to die at 120 F. So, it is important to let your yeast dough rise in a spot where the temperature is regulated.
 One-half an ounce of yeast will raise 4 cups of flour in about 1.5 to two hours, under ideal conditions.

 Salt inhibits the growth of yeast.
 Never mix yeast into salted water.
-Since most tap water goes through a filtering process which utilizes salt as a refining/cleaning agent, many cooks use only distilled water for baking.
+Since most tap water goes through a filtering process which utilizes salt as a refining and cleaning agent, many cooks use only distilled water for baking.
 However, if you are baking during the hot summer season and find your dough rising too much, the addition of a little extra salt can control that runaway yeast growth.

 Yeast measures will also have to be adjusted at higher altitudes.
 Again, this will take experimentation on your part for your altitude.